Research Project Descriptions

 Project Goals:

-Title: Low-Energy Capacitance to Digital Converter for Intraocular Pressure Sensor
+Title: Low Energy Capacitance to Digital Converter for Intraocular Pressure Sensor

 Graduate Students: Yu-Shiang Lin (EECS)